raven42/dotfiles/README.md

 :information\_source: For full list of plugins, see the [.vim](.vim/) readme or the [.vim/pack/plugins/start](https://github.com/raven42/dotfiles/tree/master/.vim/pack/plugins/start) directory.

 ### VIM Compilation
 The VIM plugins and resource files all require VIM 8 installed.
-This can be compiled and installed from the source.
+This can be compiled and installed from the source if the default version is not VIM 8 or higher.

 ##### Install for single user
 1. Clone the git repository: